microsoft/PowerPlatformConnectors/README.md

 ### Creating a Fork

 To contibute to this open source repository, start by creating a fork on this repository.
-To do so, select the "fork" button on the upper right corner, and create your own copy of the repository.
-Next, sync your fork with the remote repository and clone your forked repository to your local machine.

 Clone Microsoft's Connectors repository